Cash application is an integral part of a business’s accounts receivable (AR) management and is essential for maintaining financial stability.

 Why is cash application important?

-Cash application is critical to a company’s financial health, with each method offering unique benefits.
+Applying cash is critical to a company’s financial health, with each method offering unique benefits.

 Manual cash application provides a human element, whereas automated cash application improves efficiency and accuracy, and hybrid cash application combines these two methods for more flexibility.